cgwire/kitsu-publisher-deprecated/README.rst

 Gazu Publisher
 ==============

-Gazy Publisher is a Qt application that can be run in DCC Tools.
+Gazu Publisher is a Qt application that can be run in DCC Tools.
 Through it, your artists can see their todo list, comment tasks and send previews to Kitsu.

 |Build badge|